kanimaru/twitcher/README.md

 ** Release Notes **
 - Fixed bugs with Twitch returning png as gifs...
 - Changed naming of Command -> TwitchCommand and Generator to TwitchGenerator to fix possible clashes
+- Adding optional variant of rest methods
+- Adding response headers into response object
+- Fixed bug where twitch is not sending a keepalive_timeout_second parameter for websocket sessions

 **Known Bugs**